Professional Cover Letter for Internship: Format & Examples

 Closing

 Your internship cover letter will need to have a closing section.
 This is your final chance to make a lasting impression on the hiring manager.
-Include a call to action, encouraging them to give you a call or email you to set up an interview, and re-iterate why this internship is valuable to you.
+Include a call to action, encouraging them to give you a call or email you to set up an interview, and re-iterate why this opportunity is valuable to you.
 Try to write these few lines persuasively in order to convince the hiring manager to offer you the internship.

 How to Create a Cover Letter for an Internship

-Now that we’ve established what an internship cover letter is, let’s take a look at some of the steps to take in order to create the perfect cover letter that will get you that internship.
+Now that weโ€™ve established what an internship cover letter is, letโ€™s take a look at some of the steps to take in order to create one that will get you that internship.

 Step 1: Describe your educational accomplishments

 Since an internship is a great way for you to gain some experience for a job after college, you will want to make sure that you focus more on your educational accomplishments for this position.
-Let the hiring manager know about the courses you have taken, your degree, and other information that will pertain to the position.
+Let the hiring manager know about the courses you have taken, your degree and other information that will pertain to the position.

-For example, if you are applying for an advertising internship, mention some of the classes you have taken in public relations and marketing and include any examples of your work from those classes.
+If you are applying for an advertising internship, mention some of the classes you have taken in public relations and marketing and include any examples of your work from those classes.
 On the other hand, if you are looking into a business internship, consider talking about your coursework in entrepreneurship or business law.

 Step 2: Mention your work experience